DataAlgoDev/git-basics/git_commands.md

 ## Branching, commits and more
 ---
 ### Commiting files (Adding files to object folder, or saving)
-Saves all the staged files(files that are being tracked in the index area)
+*Saves all the staged files(files that are being tracked in the index area)*

     git commit -m "<message>"
-Adds files to staging area if not already added and then commits the change
+*Adds files to staging area if not already added and then commits the change*

     git commit -a -m "" :
 ### Git logs
 ---
+*To view commit history. (q to exit)*

+    git log
+To see details about a specific commit, including what changes were made.

+    git show
-git log : to view commit history. (q to exit) git show : to see details about a specific commit, including what changes were made. git reflog :  Shows all activity of the head with its hash value in the current working branch
+*Shows all activity of the head with its hash value in the current working branch*

+    git reflog

-# Checkout / branching
+### Checkout / branching

-git checkout <commit id> : switches to the branch at that time of commit git checkout master : switches back to master branch git branch : To list all the branches git branch <branch-name> :  To create new branch git branch -b <branch-name> : Create new branch and switch to that branch
+*Switches to the branch at that time of commit*

+    git checkout <commit id>

+*Switches back to master branch*

+    git checkout master
+*To list all the branches*

+    git branch -a
+*To create new branch*

+    git branch <branch-name>

+*Create new branch and switch to that branch*

+    git branch -b <branch-name>

-# Merging a branch to another
+### Merging a branch to another

-git checkout <target branch> : Switch to target branch to which it be merged git merge <branch-name> : Name of the branch to be merged
+*Switch to target branch to which it be merged*

+    git checkout <target branch>
+Name of the branch to be merged

+    git merge <branch-name>

-# Deleting files
+## Deleting files

 git ls-files : To list the files present in staging area git rm <file-name> :  To remove file from direcory and staging area

-# To revert the changes in staged files which was not commited
+## To revert the changes in staged files which was not commited

 git checkout <file-name> | git restore <file>: To revert specific file git checkout . | git restore . : To revert all the changes in file to last commit